 MARG organizes two business meetings a year and offers research seminars to discuss scientific publications and ongoing research projects of its members.

-Prof. Dr. Brigit Obrist is the leader of the research Group.
+PD Dr. Piet van Eeuwijk is the leader of the research Group.